 Plaster on the Wall 1

 Plaster on the Wall 2

 When I started to work with a photo editing program, I looked around the internet and stumbled upon the Paint Shop Pro 7 Dutch version from the Jasc Software company and they just had this great discount so I bought it.
 It took some time to learn the ins and outs, but I found some great tutorials on the internet.
-A few years later I bought the PSP 9 version through the Dutch Market place and up till today I'm working with that version.
+A few years later I bought the PSP 9 version and up till today I'm working with that version.

-In the meantime Jasc Software sold themselves to Coral Draw, so now the programs are called Coral Paint Shop Pro.
+In the meantime Jasc Software was taken over by Coral Draw, so now the programs are called Coral Paint Shop Pro.
 PSP provides me with sufficient possibilities so far.
 I've tried Photoshop, but once you're used to a program, it's difficult to switch to another program.
 Anyway, I try to take my photos in a way, that they hardly need working on.

-When I was cleaning the windows in my late aunt's house. before rendering it over to its new owners, I found this weird hole in one of the windows.
-We didn't know of course what caused it, but it looked so perfectly to a bullit hole that it wouldn't surprise me if it has been sitting there since World War 2, knowing that the house and all that was in it never changes since her father bought it in 1930.
-So we called it the bullit hole window.
+When I was cleaning the windows in the house of my late aunt before rendering it over to its new owners, I found this weird hole in one of the windows.
+We didn't know of course what caused it, but it looked so perfectly to a bullet hole that it wouldn't surprise me if it has been sitting there since World War 2, knowing that the house and all that was in it never changes since her father bought it in 1930.

 I took a photo from very close (macro) and it gave this beautiful structures of broken glass.